zchyde/brooklinebooksmith.com/_posts/2016-03-17-step-aside-disney-princess.md

 ![](/uploads/versions/msmarvel---x----260-400x---.jpg)

-The new ***[Ms Marvel](http://www.brooklinebooksmith-shop.com/book/9780785190219)&nbsp;*[by G Willow Wilson and Adrian Alphona](http://www.brooklinebooksmith-shop.com/book/9780785190219)*&nbsp;***is just perfect in all ways as far as I'm concerned.
-Religion, friends, school, overbearing parents (who we love anyway), action, adventure… you name it Ms Marvel has it.&nbsp;
+The new ***[Ms Marvel](http://www.brooklinebooksmith-shop.com/book/9780785190219)*[by G Willow Wilson and Adrian Alphona](http://www.brooklinebooksmith-shop.com/book/9780785190219)****is just perfect in all ways as far as I'm concerned.
+Religion, friends, school, overbearing parents (who we love anyway), action, adventure… you name it Ms Marvel has it.

 ---

 SO, did I add to your reading list?
 I certainly hope so!
-If you want even more recommendations just roll on in and ask us!&nbsp;
+If you want even more recommendations just roll on in and ask us!